Suggestions for Presiding at the Eucharist

 Stacks Image 57

-And, finally, I want to say something more about making the sign of the cross.
-Many believe that this is exclusively a Roman Catholic practice, however making the sign of the cross has been common among Episcopalians for many years, and is becoming more and more common among many Methodists.
-If you're considering adopting the sign of the cross in your own eucharistic celebration, but are concerned about its appropriateness in a Methodist service, begin by making the sign only over the elements during the prayer of consecration.
-You may also want to sign the congregation immediately following the elements, thus symbolizing a connection between the two.
-The argument in favor of this practice is that we are "remembering his death" in this sacramental meal, and the sign of the cross is a visible and physical indicator of the means of his death.
-After you are comfortable making the sign of the cross in this context, you may find it more comfortable to make the sign at other points in the service — as in at any time one is offering a prayer of benediction or absolution and applying the Trinitarian formula: "In the name of the Father, and of the Son, and of the Holy Spirit."
+A final word on making the sign of the cross.
+Many assume this is an exclusively Roman Catholic practice, but it has long been common among Episcopalians and is increasingly seen among United Methodists.
+If you are considering incorporating the sign of the cross in your Eucharistic celebration but are unsure of its appropriateness in a Methodist service, start by making the sign only over the elements during the prayer of consecration.
+You might also extend the sign over the congregation immediately afterward, symbolizing their connection to the sacrament.
+This practice visually reinforces our remembrance of Christ's death, the very act the sacrament embodies.
+Once comfortable, you may find it meaningful to use the sign of the cross at other posts, such as during prayers of benediction or absolution when invoking the Trinitarian formula: "In the name of the Father, and of the Son, and of the Holy Spirit."